 I used soy whipping cream (I sometimes do a little celebration in my head because of how easy it has become to get plant-based whipping cream these days!), but if you cannot find any plant-based whipping cream in your area, alternatively you can use coconut cream as a substitute.

 Chill 1-2 cans of coconut milk overnight, scoop out the solid part on top of the coconut milk and whip with other ingredients just like any other whipping cream.
 It works just like soy whipping cream.

 To substitute, use 2 cups of coconut cream for this recipe with the same amount of other ingredients.

 This recipe is so good because A; it’s chocolate.
 And B; everyone loves chocolate.
 So, whatever the occasion, be it Valentine’s Day with your partner, a birthday party or even just a free Sunday, it’s no doubt that everyone will love it.

 And the best part is: this recipe doesn’t involve any difficult techniques.
 So it’s baking beginner friendly, relatively easy and quick to bake.
 It’s a life saver for people who are running out of time to make a gift for a particular day!

 Can I make this recipe gluten-free?

 Yes you can!
-If you would like to make it gluten-free, simply swap the plain flour with rice flour.
+If you would like to make it gluten-free, simply swap the plain flour with 1:1 gluten-free flour.
 The texture will be slightly denser, but it will be still soft and delicious.